On almost everywhere convergence of Malmquist-Takenaka series: Acknowledgments

 \section{Acknowledgments}

 I am grateful to my advisor Christoph Thiele for posing the problem and constant support at every stage of this project.
-Also I thank Pavel Zorin-Kranich for numerous helpful discussions.
+Also I thank Pavel Zorin-Kranich for numerous helpful discussion.

 The author acknowledges support of the Hausdorff Center for Mathematics, funded by the DFG under Germany's Excellence Strategy - EXC-2047/1 - 390685813 as well as CRC 1060.